oh-facts/y3k-8/STYLE.md

 - zero is initialization (ZII)
 - Only headers inside `include` and `gen` are allowed to be included with < >.
 Everything else uses " " and only references code inside of its root project.
 - mark all functions with internal linkage as internal and all globals with global and all local static vars with local_persist
-- avoid header gaurds unless they make sense.
+- avoid header gaurds unless they make semantic sense.
 Single translation unit build so they are unrequired.
 - code is organized between files based on functionality, not struct names.
-- avoid const
+- avoid const for pointers unless you can guarantee they will never be modified down any function chain that they are called in.
 - use fopen_s / xxx_s equivalents to stop stupid fucking microsoft compilers from crying.